espocrm/documentation/administration/bpm.md

 #### User Task

-Provides a flexible ability of user interraction.
+Provides a flexible ability of user interaction.
 It stops execution until the user (specified explicitly or by assignment rule) resolves the task.
 Process User Task record will be created in the system.
 By default there are three action types: Approve, Review, Accomplish.

-* Approve type requires the user to chose between 'Aproved' and 'Declined'.
+* Approve type requires the user to chose between 'Approved' and 'Declined'.
 * Review type gives only one option: 'Reviewed'.
 * Accomplish type has two options: 'Completed' and 'Failed'.

 The user assigned to the created Process User Task record will receive in-app notification.
-Administrator also can enable email notifications.
+Administrator can also enable email notifications.

-Users also can add Process User Tasks dashlet on their dashboard to see their actual process user tasks.
+Users can also add Process User Tasks dashlet on their dashboard to see their actual process user tasks.

 It's possible to read the resolution of the passed user task within diverging gateways or conditional events, making ramification in the process flow.

 #### Script Task

 Executes the script in [espo-formula](formula.md) language.
-All set variables (`$variableName`) will be stored and available withing the process.
+All set variables (`$variableName`) will be stored and available within the process.

 ### Flows